Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Basis of -matching and -edge cover

-Blossoms are classified as \emph{light}/\emph{heavy}.
-If $B_0$ is a singleton, $B$ is light/heavy if $e_0$ and $e_{l-1}$ are both unmatched/matched.
-Otherwise, $B$ is light/heavy if $B_0$ is light/heavy.
-Note that blossoms in the usual matching problem ($1$-factor) are always light.
+Blossoms are classified as either \emph{light} or \emph{heavy} \cite[p.~32]{Gab18}.
+If $B_0$ is a singleton, $B$ is light (heavy) if $e_0$ and $e_{l-1}$ are both unmatched (both matched).
+Otherwise, $B$ is light or heavy iff $B_0$ is light or heavy.
+Note that blossoms in the ordinary matching problem ($1$-matching) are always light, since no vertex is adjacent to 2 matched edges.

-The purpose of blossoms is to identify the part of graph that behaves as a unit when searching for an augmenting walk.
-This property can be formally stated as follows:
+One purpose of blossoms is to identify parts of graph that can be contracted and treated \emph{similar} to individual vertices when searching for augmenting walks.
+This is formalized by Lemma~\ref{lem:blossom-walk}, which can be seen as a restatement of Lemma 4.4 from \cite{Gab18} for $f$-matchings.

 \begin{lemma} Let $v$ be an arbitrary vertex in $B$.
-There exists an even length alternating walk $P_0(v)$ and an odd length alternating walk $P_1(v)$ from $\beta(B)$ to $v$ using edges in $E_B$.
-Moreover, The terminal edge incident to $\beta(B)$ must have a different type than $\eta(B)$, if $\eta(B)$ exists. \end{lemma}
+There exists an even length alternating walk $P_0(v)$ (whose length could be $0$) and an odd length alternating walk $P_1(v)$ from $\beta(B)$ to $v$ using edges in $E_B$.
+Moreover, the terminal edge incident to $\beta(B)$, if it exists, must have a different type than the edge in $\eta(B)$, if any.
+In other words, this edge must be matched if $B$ is heavy and unmatched if $B$ is light. \end{lemma}